runtime429/Purejet_Limiter/README.md

 The rev limiter based on the ATmega328P like the Arduino Uno Board.
 For use the fastest PWM Output wich is possible with the ATmega328P i choosed a 20 MHz quatz (Arduino uses 16 MHz).

 The rev limiter works by simulating a lower value of the real throttle valve.
+The rev limiter is built between the throttle and the ECU

 How much the rev limiter should limit the speed can be set using a teach button.